onshape-public/app-gltf-viewer/README.md

 ## Installation
 This section outlines how to deploy and configure the application on Heroku.
 If you are using another service, some of these steps will not apply to you, and the equivalent steps for the other service should be taken instead.

-These instructions assume that the following utilities are installed: git, npm, and [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli) (e.g. `brew tap heroku/brew && brew install heroku` on macOS or `sudo snap install --classic heroku` on Linux distributes that support Snap applications).
+These instructions assume that the following utilities are installed: git, npm, and [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli) (e.g. `brew tap heroku/brew && brew install heroku` on macOS or `sudo snap install --classic heroku` on Linux distributions that support Snap applications).

 1. Make a bare clone of the repository: `git clone --bare https://github.com/onshape-public/app-gltf-viewer.git`.
 1. Push to a new mirror repository: `cd gltf-viewer.git && git push --mirror https://github.com/youruser/my-gltf-viewer.git`.